 In terms of Sections 150 (1), 151, 152 and 153 (1) & (2) of the Companies Act No. 07 of 2007 and amendments thereto, the Board of Directors of the Bank is responsible for ensuring that the Group and the Bank keep proper books of account of all the transactions and prepare Financial Statements that give a true and fair view of the financial position of the Group and the Bank as at the end of each financial year and of the financial performance of the Group and the Bank for each financial year and place them before a general meeting.
 The Financial Statements comprise of the Statement of Financial Position as at December 31, 2022, the Income Statement and Statement of Profit or Loss and Other Comprehensive Income, Statement of Changes in Equity, Statement of Cash Flows for the year then ended and Notes thereto of the Group and the Bank.

 Accordingly, the Board of Directors confirms that the Financial Statements of the Group and the Bank give a true and fair view of the

 - financial position of the Group and the Bank as at December 31, 2022; and

 - financial performance of the Group and the Bank for the financial year then ended.

 The Board of Directors also wishes to confirm that:

-- appropriate Accounting Policies have been selected and applied in preparing the Financial Statements exhibited. based on the latest financial reporting framework on a consistent basis, while reasonable and prudent judgements have been made so that the form and substance of transactions are properly reflected and material departures, if any, have been disclosed and explained;
+- appropriate Accounting Policies have been selected and applied in preparing the Financial Statements exhibited in the section on Financial Statements based on the latest financial reporting framework on a consistent basis, while reasonable and prudent judgements have been made so that the form and substance of transactions are properly reflected and material departures, if any, have been disclosed and explained;

 these Financial Statements comply with the prescribed format issued by the CBSL for the preparation of annual financial statements of licensed commercial banks;